 By Bryan Gould

-- Bryan Gould is a former British MP and Waikato University vice-chancellor
+Bryan Gould is an ex-British MP and Waikato University vice-chancellor